aws-solutions/research-service-workbench-on-aws/README.md

 4. Run either of the two:
    - [`rush build`](https://rushjs.io/pages/commands/rush_build/) - performs incremental build.
 See `rush build -h` for more options
    - [`rush rebuild`](https://rushjs.io/pages/commands/rush_rebuild/) - performs a full clean build.
 See `rush rebuild -h` for more options
-5. Run tests and update coverage summary in README.md file for each package: `rush test` - See `rush test -h` for more options
+5. `rush test` - runs test and updates code coverage summary in README file for each package.
+See `rush test -h` for more options
+6. Alternatively you can use:
+   - `rush build:test` - single command to perform `rush build && rush test` for each package.
+See `rush build:test -h` for more options
-6. Update root README file with Coverage report: `rush common-coverage-report`
+6. `rush common-coverage-report` - updates root README file with code coverage summary

 ### Staging a Merge Request